joengelh/smartphone-controlled-rc-sailboat/README.md

 yep, that's that.
 Work less, sail more.

+## The concept

+The ESP8266 has a builtin wifi module that can be used to access a smartphones hotspot network.
+Thereby creating a direct, fast connection that, in the open, can reach for 100 meters and more.

+The ESP8266 then can gernate a website through with the ship can be steered.

 ## Material used

 1. Standard RC sailboat (1 servo to set the sails, 1 servo for steering)